My work with All Party Parliamentary Groups

 Many groups involve outside organisations in their administration and activities, which can include hosting events and carrying out inquiries.
 The reports and recommendations that groups publish following these investigations can often influence government policy.

 The Register of All-Party Parliamentary Groups is the definitive list of such groups, and is updated regularly.

-I’m the chair or officer for some APPGs, which means I have a say in how they’re run, and a member of others.
+I was previously the chair or officer for some APPGs, which means I had a say in how they’re run.
+I stood down from these roles when I was appointed to be the Shadow Secretary of State for Housing in April 2020.
+I remain a member of these and others.